Request parameters.

 Promise<WebsocketApiResponse

 Cancel all open orders on a symbol.
 This includes orders that are part of an order list.
-Weight: 1

 Request parameters.